strikles/atac-data/messages/email/neurorights_en.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/psychiatrists/2_emile.png"></p>

-We are being forced to swim in a pool of social decrepitude by elected government officials, law enforcement officers, psychiatrists and other medical professionals, not only in the Netherlands or Europe, but worldwide, serving the interests of big pharma and perpetuating narco-traffic and drug addiction, by keeping the population in ignorance, treating their patients like idiots and pushing conventional pharmaco-"therapy" they don't need upon them, transforming those who are looking to get help into victims of psychiatric abuse, hence denying us equal access rights to augmentation technologies and allowing the same heinous crimes to be repeated over and over again.
+**We are being forced to swim in a pool of social decrepitude by elected government officials, law enforcement officers, psychiatrists and other medical professionals, not only in the Netherlands or Europe, but worldwide, serving the interests of big pharmaceutical companies and the DSM-V committee, perpetuating narco-traffic and drug addiction, by keeping the population in ignorance, treating their patients like idiots and pushing conventional pharmaco-"therapy" they don't need upon them, transforming those who are looking to get help into victims of psychiatric abuse, hence denying us equal access rights to augmentation technologies and allowing the same heinous crimes to be repeated over and over again.**

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/1981/1981.gif"></p>

 **It's imperative to get rid this kind of "preferential treatment" mentality, not only out of the Netherlands Police force or Arkin FACT in the Netherlands, or even the field of psychiatry, but out of law enforcement and the field of medicine worldwide, where this kind of social stratification behaviour is pervasive**. psychiatrists and medical doctors who cover up this kind of obscene *workplace revenge* extrajudicial sentences with falsified diagnosis and forged assessments of "risk to self" using rejection of pharmaco-"therapy" as an excuse to justify the psychotic behaviour of the subjects under torture.

+Psychotic individuals who participate in setting this kind of repugnant behaviour as a standard subjugation protocol in our society (where so many people are abused in such a foul way, with their life and those close to them becoming an object of gambling, either by covering up the procedure with falsified diagnosis, opinions, reports or by actually participating in the process of delivering noxious payloads to torture victims) are not medical doctors, and as such have no place in the fields of psychiatry or medicine.

-Individuals such as these are not medical doctors and as such have no place in the fields of psychiatry or medicine.
-Hiding cyber-torture extrajudicial trials and sentences as a way to coerce psychiatric care, incarceration or suicide as a gamble is a way to deny us what we deserve, perpetuating social stratification schemes and forcing us to live in fear in a pool of mediocrity.
+Hiding cyber-torture extrajudicial trials and sentences and resorting to peer pressure as a way to coerce psychiatric care, incarceration or suicide as a gamble is a way to deny us what we deserve, perpetuating domestic violence, disaggregation of families, drug addiction, narco-traffic and other social stratification schemes, forcing us to live in fear in a pool of mediocrity and decrepitude.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/books/books.gif"></p>